-We all have had experienced wifi and consumed a Gigabytes of data to browse the internet, watch movies, music, high-speed downloads, and lot more.
+We all have had experienced wifi and consumed Gigabytes of data to browse the internet, watch movies, music, high-speed downloads, and lot more.
 We have a lot of good times with wifi technology but this is time to say goodbye to Wifi and welcome the new and advanced Li-Fi (Light Fidelity) technology to even speed up our digital needs.

 You may be confused, If you have listened to this for the first time.
-Li-fi is a new technology of light-based wireless communication, which is 100 times faster than the existing Wifi technology, which we are using since a while.
+Li-fi is a new technology of light-based wireless communication, which is 100 times faster than the existing Wifi technology, which we are using for a while.
 Let’s get into the depth of new Li-fi technology in the wireless communication system.

 What is Li-Fi technology?

 Li-fi (Light Fidelity) is a visible light communication system (VLC).
 The new Li-Fi technology uses the common household LED (Light Emitting Diodes) for data transfer and communication between devices.
 LiFi is a bidirectional mobile communication technology system, which can be used to off-load data from existing wi-fi networks.
 Also, li-fi is much more consumes less power and cost when compared to wifi.

 Li-Fi can transfer data around 100 times faster than the current wi-fi.
 With the speed of data transfer rate up to 224 gigabytes per second.
 These faster data transfer rates will result in better communication and quality data service.